FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 }
 ```

 This code stores the tokens in the server-side session and redirects the user.
-Now, each time the browser makes a request to the TWGTL backend, we can access these tokens from the session.
+Now, each time the browser makes a request to the TWGTL backend, the server side code can access tokens from the session.

 Let's update our API code from above to use the server side sessions instead of the cookies: